MA / MFA Dance Performance

 Entry Requirements

-These programmes are suited to both recent graduates and to more experienced performers who wish to refresh and reframe their performance practice alongside gaining a postgraduate qualification.
-You will need to demonstrate a level of dance performance practice, either at an audition workshop or through video application, that is commensurate with study at master’s level
+These courses are suited to both recent graduates and to more experienced performers who wish to refresh and reframe their performance practice alongside gaining a postgraduate qualification.
+You will need to demonstrate a level of dance performance practice, either at an audition workshop or through video application, that is commensurate with study at master’s level.

 We are looking for applicants who are excited by the prospect of working intensively as part of a Collective to explore and deepen their skills as performers.
 Students will need to be willing to collaborate, take risks, be ready to explore new creative ideas and to work as part of a team.
 Students will also need to be self-motivated and bring with them an ongoing curiosity about their own movement practice and performative potential.